thim81/openapi-format/readme.md

 The openapi-format CLI can load an OpenAPI file, sorts the OpenAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.

+Next to the ordering, the CLI provides additional options to filter fields & parts of the OpenAPI document based on out flags, tags, methods and operationID's.

 ## Table of content
 * [Use-cases](#use-cases)
 * [Features](#features)